Pacane/blog/lib/app/resources/2015_11_14_creating_a_project.md

 You should now have `stagehand` installed.

 ### Where does `pub` download this from?
 `pub` actually uses https://pub.dartlang.org/ as its first source.
-But you can also install packages from other sources: from path dependencies, to git repositories.
+But you can also install packages from other sources: from path dependencies or from git repositories.
 See the [documentation](https://www.dartlang.org/tools/pub/cmd/pub-global.html#activating-a-package-with-git) for more information.

 ## Running a globally installed package
 There are two ways to run a globally installed package.
 The first one is by typing :

 `pub global run packageName`

 But this can be tedious if you run global packages often.
-The other way is too add pub's global packages path to your system's PATH.
+The other way is to add pub's global packages path to your system's PATH.
 The path you want to add is by default `~/.pub-cache/bin` on Linux systems.

 To make sure it's set up correctly, you can type `which stagehand` after installing it, and you should see something like